highcharts/highcharts/docs/dashboards/data-handling.md

 Google Sheets is a spreadsheet application included as part of the free, web-based Google Docs Editors suite offered by Google.

-With Highchart Dashboards' `GoogleSheetsConnector` is it possible to load data from a Google spreadsheet and insert it into the connector's data table, allowing the data to rendered in any Dashboards component, be it in a DataGrid, KPI, or chart.
+With Highcharts Dashboards' `GoogleSheetsConnector` is it possible to load data from a Google spreadsheet and insert it into the connector's data table, allowing the data to rendered in any Dashboards component, be it in a DataGrid, KPI, or chart.
 Like with other connectors, DataModifiers may be applied during parsing.
-Alternatively, the data may be filtered or modfied before being parsed, in the `beforeParse` callback.
+Alternatively, the data may be filtered or modified before being parsed, in the `beforeParse` callback.

 The connector requires two API keys; one for the Google account and one for the document itself.
-In additition, the owner of the Google account must grant read access to the document.
+In addition, the owner of the Google account must grant read access to the document.

 ### Google API key